Exponents of Jacobians and relative class groups: Exponents of relative class groups

+Using the previous line, we can bound left hand side of \eqref{eq:mfromNm} from below like so:

-At the same time, the right hand side is bounded by $q^{2g_2+1}$.
-Thus the inequality is satisfied whenever Using $m\leqslant c\sqrt{g_1}/g_2$ gives which is trivially satisfied since $c \leqslant 1/16$.
+At the same time, the right hand side of \eqref{eq:mfromNm} is bounded above by $q^{2g_2+1}$.
+Thus the inequality \eqref{eq:mfromNm} is satisfied whenever Using $m\leqslant c\sqrt{g_1}/g_2$ gives which is trivially satisfied since $c \leqslant 1/16$.
 This completes the proof of case \eqref{case:highdegr}.

 We now prove claim \eqref{case:lowdegr}.
 Let $\gamma: X_1 \to \PP^1$ denote a gonal map for $X_1$.
 The idea is to proceed similarly to the proof of Theorem \ref{thm:mainfull}: we will consider divisors of the form $D=\tilde{P}-\tilde{Q}$ for low degree points $P, Q$ on $X_1$, and will prove that $eD$ is not obtained by pulling back a divisor class from $X_2$.
-The key property of divisors, $D$, pulled back from $X_2$ is $\phi^*\phi_* D \equiv \deg \phi \ D$; this is a linear equivalence between low degree divisors, which for suitable $D$ cannot occur.
+The key property of divisors $D$ pulled back from $X_2$ is $\phi^*\phi_* D \equiv \deg \phi \ D$; this is a linear equivalence between low degree divisors, which for suitable $D$ cannot occur.